mate-academy/jv-program-common-mistakes/java-spring/rest-practice/jv-spring-rest-practice_checklist.md

             }
     ```

-* You can return information about tickets in your ShoppingCartResponseDto / OrderResponseDto in the form of `List<Long> tiketIds`.
+* You can return information about tickets in your ShoppingCartResponseDto / OrderResponseDto in the form of `List<Long> ticketIds`.
 * When choosing the fields to be returned in your ShoppingCartResponseDto, keep in mind that `cartId` and `userId` hold the same value.
 * Don't expose secure data in your ResponseDtos.
 * Follow Dependency Inversion Principle.
 Use `DtoRequestMapper` and `DtoResponseMapper` as types when you declare mapper fields in controllers.